GyeongHoKim/lfify/README.md

  # Installation

-> If you do not have a Github personal access token, please create one.
+> If you do not have a Github personal access token, please create **CLASSIC** token that has `packages: read` permission.

 first, edit your `.npmrc` file.